umd-lib/alephrx/docs/README.md

 addresses.
 If any of these addresses are invalid, the system displays an error message page to the user.
 The user may then navigate back to the email confirmation form to correct their errors.
-If all of the submitted addresses are valid, the system sends the email and then displays a confirmation page containing the submitted report information.
+If all of the submitted addresses are valid, the system creates a new record in the database, sends the email and then displays a confirmation page containing the submitted report information.

 The end user also has access to the user summary screen.
 This screen displays a summary view of all of the reports in the system.
 By default, all reports are